A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Trajectory-based features that capture problem-algorithm interaction

 \section{Trajectory-based features that capture problem-algorithm interaction}

-The previously mentioned approaches for problem landscape features compute low-level features by generating an artificial set of candidate solutions using a sampling strategy from the whole decision space of the problem instance.
-In addition, the approaches for calculating algorithm features are mostly focused on the performance achieved by the algorithm instance or the relations between the end performance and the landscape features of the problem instance that is being solved, after some stopping criteria are met.
-Notably, those approaches are not connected to the actual set of candidate solutions explored by an optimization algorithm instance \textit{during} its optimization process.
-To address this limitation, several studies have undertaken automated algorithm selection on a per-instance and per-run basis by calculating trajectory-based features that represent the algorithm behavior during its run.
+The previously mentioned approaches for problem landscape features compute low-level features by generating an artificial set of candidate solutions using a sampling strategy that spread well across the whole decision space.
+They are hence not connected to the actual set of candidate solutions explored by an optimization algorithm instance \textit{during} its optimization process.
+To address this limitation, several studies have undertaken automated algorithm selection on a per-instance and per-run basis by calculating \textit{trajectory-based features} that represent the algorithm behavior during its run.
 Below, we are going to provide more details about different trajectory-based approaches for learning features that capture problem-algorithm interaction.
+Figure~\ref{fig:pip_trajectory} presents the general pipeline of calculating problem-algorithm trajectory features.

 \paragraph{Trajectory-based features Based on Internal Algorithm Parameters}